 Our First Project

-Until recently, the school did not have their own water supply.
+The school did not have their own water supply.
 With joint funding from L4L and the school’s parents a bore hole was dug bringing fresh water to the school.
 The L4LTeam have to thank the Lions Club of Felixstowe for their financial support during this stage of the project.

 The above video shoes the delight the children felt the first time they saw water in the school.